Successor-Generator Planning with LLM-generated Heuristics: Discussion

 \section{Discussion}

 As shown in Table \ref{table-coverage}, LLM-based heuristics achieve state-of-the-art performance across the evaluated domains.
-They are particularly effective in challenging benchmarks such as \textbf{Sailing} and \textbf{Zenotravel}, which are known to be difficult for domain-independent planners.
-The best-performing LLM-based heuristics were produced by GPT-4.1, with Sonnet 3.5 yielding comparable results.
+They are particularly effective in challenging benchmarks such as \textbf{(FO-) Sailing} and \textbf{Zenotravel}, which are known to be difficult for domain-independent planners.
+The best-performing LLM-based heuristics were produced by GPT-5.1 and it's mini variant with high reasoning effort, however when accounting for generation time and cost, GPT-4.1 emerges as a clear winner.
 Nonetheless, certain domains remain challenging for LLMs, likely due to their sensitivity to non-descriptive variable names and opaque goal specifications, as seen in \textbf{Pathways} and \textbf{Settlers}. \paragraph{Expressiveness} In the \textbf{Pacman} and \textbf{Twin Prime} domains, no available planner can solve problems requiring this level of expressive power, necessitating a comparison against BFS and $h^{\text{md}}$.
 As expected, LLM-based heuristics outperformed both.
 Overall, LLM-based heuristics surpass state-of-the-art numerical planners while addressing problems that cannot be adequately expressed in any existing {\sc pddl} dialect. \paragraph{Representation} One concern is that the performance gains observed with LLM-generated heuristics may result from optimized planner code rather than the heuristics themselves.
 To test this, we reimplemented $h^{\text{md}}$ within our planner for a direct comparison with ENHSP-20 using the same heuristic.
 As shown in Table \ref{table-coverage}, ENHSP-20 with $h^{\text{md}}$ generally achieves better results, particularly in domains such as \textbf{Hydropower} and \textbf{Plant Watering}, which are highly sensitive to problem representation.
 This suggests that departing from {\sc pddl}-based input to a direct successor-generator representation may, in some cases, degrade performance, allowing us to reject the hypothesis that our representation alone accounts for the observed improvements.

-\textbf{Costs and Efficiency} While concerns about the resource efficiency of LLMs have been raised \citep{stojkovic2024towards}, energy efficiency is beyond the scope of this work.
-Nonetheless, our method is amenable to efficient deployment: the first two phases are domain-specific rather than instance-specific and can be executed once per domain, substantially reducing energy and cost.
-On average, solving an input using \textsc{TSR5} with GPT-4.1 requires 56k input tokens and 8.8k output tokens (Table \ref{tab:costs-table}), corresponding to a pre-caching cost of approximately 0.18 USD.